-We recommend that you contact the Oberammergau team at McCabe Pilgrimages directly to enquire about availability on other tours.
+In the meantime we recommend that you contact the Oberammergau team at McCabe Pilgrimages directly to enquire about availability.

 11 Hillgate Place,